What is MD&A (Management Discussion and Analysis)?

 source: Colgate SEC Filings

-As we note from above, Colgate uses both FIFO as well as the LIFO method for inventory valuation.
+As we note above, Colgate uses both FIFO and the LIFO method for inventory valuation.

-From the above-mentioned details, a fair idea can be taken have to what kind of information and disclosures today’s corporate world is required to make them accountable to the investors’ community and society at large as well as transparency in the reporting.
-Since the management is well positioned than the stakeholders who are the outsiders to provide information regarding the performance of the Company, based on such management’s analysis only certain present actions were taken by the Company can be justified and a walk towards their committed goals can be demonstrated by the management.
+From the details mentioned above, a fair idea can be taken to what kind of information and disclosures in today's corporate world are required to make them accountable to the investors' community and society at large and transparency in the reporting.
+Since the management is well positioned than the stakeholders, who are the outsiders to provide information regarding the performance of the Company, based on such management's analysis, only certain present actions taken by the Company can be justified, and the management can demonstrate a walk towards their committed goals.

 How does it help?